 Expending energy in the morning helps to ensure you are tired when night time falls.
 It also allows our bodies enough time to slow down from the rigours of exercise.
 So whilst it may sound foreign, given how tired you are during the day, but wearing yourself out early in the day with exercise may be the best tricks of all to falling asleep at night, and more importantly, staying asleep.

 Now we almost didn’t put this in here, but the scientific research around it suggests we would be foolish not to.
 Something as simple as seeing the sunset each afternoon can help to jumpstart your circadian rhythm, ensuring we have enough melatonin (sleep hormone) once nighttime falls.
 Not only has watching a sunset shown to make people happier, it also comes with a natural dose of Vitamin D. Too many wins not to mention!

 Lastly, take a look at your sleep environment.
 Is it dark, relatively quiet and comfortable?
 If not, it’s time to invest some time and even some hard-earned money into ensuring your bedroom is a fortress of solitude.
 Take a hard look at the mattress you sleep on, is it comfortable and supportive?
 Is it too hot or too hard?

-Did you know the Celliant ® fibres used in every Sophie mattress have been clinically proven to improve sleep?
 If you were to order today, you could sleep on a supportive cloud in the next 5-10 business days!

 Moving forward, what should I try longer term?

 If your sleep health has taken a turn for the worse, and you are one of the millions of Australian’s suffering from poor sleep, then you know it’s time to start making some positive changes.